 NOTE: Graduate assistants are not included.
 For calculation details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, htegrated Postsecondary Education Data System (PEDS): Spring 2020, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Human Resources component.

-Figure 35.
-Average salaries of full-time instructional non-medical staff equated to 9-months worked, by academic rank: Academic year 2019-20.
+Figure 36.
+Average salaries of full-time instructional non-medical staff equated to 9-months worked, by academic rank: Academic year 2020-21

 NOTE: See Methodology Notes for more details on average salary.
 N is the number of institutions in the comparison group.
 Medians are not reported for comparison groups with less than three values.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2020, Human Resources component.